-The two keys to balancing the budget are resumed economic growth and spending restraint.
+Regardless of whether CBO or OMB estimates are used for the analysis, the conclusion is the same: resumed economic growth and spending restraint are the keys to balancing the budget.
 As noted above, resumed economic growth will naturally lead to increased tax revenues.
 However, budget balance can be restored only if spending grows more slowly that those burgeoning revenues.

 As illustrated in Chart 3, spending has grown significantly faster than the economy since 2000.
-While spending was only 18 percent of GDP in 2000, it has now risen to more than 20 percent.
-Some of this
+While spending was only 18 percent of GDP in 2000, it is now rising above 20 percent.
+Some of this increase has been warranted given the triple shocks of war, homeland security, and increased spending due to the recession.
+As those shocks recede and homeland security becomes integrated in the federal budget, however, the rate of growth in spending can and should decline significantly.